tc39/proposal-json-modules/tag-security-and-privacy.md

 ## 2.13.
 How does this specification distinguish between behavior in first-party and third-party contexts?

-This specification allows importing more kinds of cross-origin subresources (initially, JSON documents) as modules, analogous to how ES modules work.
-The imported subresource is not distinguished and generally treated as "first-party", but the explicit use of type avoids giving this subresource unnecessary capabilities (including both executing code and accessing parsers).
+This specification allows importing cross-origin JSON document subresources as modules, analogous to how ES modules work.
+The imported subresource is not distinguished and generally treated as "first-party", but the explicit use of `type: "json"` avoids giving this subresource unnecessary capabilities (including both executing code and accessing parsers).

 ## 2.14.
 How does this specification work in the context of a user agent’s Private Browsing or "incognito" mode?